Changes to my Rent Notice

 How do I pay for these service charges?

-This will take effect on the 1st of April 2018, continue to pay your rent as normal, we will send you further information in the next few months.
+This will take effect on the 1st April 2018, continue to pay your rent as normal, we will send you further information nearer the time.

 Is there anyone I can speak to about this if I need further information?